stojkovicv/crypto-tracker/README.md

 # Crypto Values Tracking Discord bot

-This project represents independetly driven work around Discord services to fetch a latest data about most valuable crypto currencies BTC and ETH.
-It also provides few analytical functionalities to achieve better insight of the past values and their flow.
+This project represents independetly driven work around Discord services to fetch latest information about most valuable crypto currencies - BTC and ETH.
+It provides few analytical functionalities to achieve better insight of the past values and their flow.

 # Initialize Discord server